 A Diet For Seniors Should be Nutrient Dense and Provide Adequate Amounts of Protein

 Eating should be enjoyable and culturally appropriate.
 Therefore, instead of recommending a specific diet, a culturally appropriate, familiar diet should be adapted to old age.

 Nutrient-dense: A diet for seniors needs to provide adequate amounts of micronutrients while avoiding empty calories.
 Reduced appetite and increased satiety as well as a generally reduced need for energy makes it important that food is rich in micronutrients.
 This will allow for healthy weight maintenance.

-Cognition maintenance: The Mediterranean diet rich in plant foods supplying antioxidants and fish supplying omega-3 fatty acids can help to decrease age-related chronic systemic inflammation and promote a healthy gut microbiome.
+Cognition maintenance: The Mediterranean diet rich in plant foods supplies antioxidants and fish supplies omega-3 fatty acids.
+These nutrients are discussed to decrease age-related chronic systemic inflammation and promote a healthy gut microbiome.
 Studies show moderate benefits on cognition.
 Fatty fish and plenty of plant food can be easily incorporated in any diet.

 This type of diet can be expensive.
 Counseling by a dietitian can identify inexpensive foods and recipes to go with and identify resources to buy food.

 Protein, Vitamin B12, Vitamin D and Omega-3 Fatty Intake Need Special Attention